|MEETING PLACE:||Stagecoach Inn – 201 Riverfront Drive, Salmon, ID 83467|

 The Day before Your Trip

-We’ll meet at 8:00 PM in the conference room of the Mountain Village Resort for a pre-trip meeting.
+The day before your trip we will meet at 7:00 PM at the Stagecoach Inn in Salmon, Idaho for a pre-trip meeting.
 This is an opportunity to meet your fellow travelers and trip leader, and ask any last-minute questions.
 Your trip leader will give you a thorough trip orientation and pass out your waterproof river bags so that you can pack your belongings that evening.

 We’ll take a scenic flight to our put-in at Indian Creek, where your boats and crew await you.
 (At certain water levels, we may be lucky enough to put in further upstream at Boundary Creek, which we access by ground shuttle.)
 After an informative safety talk and some brief paddle raft/inflatable kayak instruction, we take to the pure crisp waters of the breathtaking Middle Fork.
 Within moments, you’ll experience your first rapid, an appropriate introduction to this river whose exciting, consistent whitewater doesn’t stop until its confluence with the Main Salmon.

 Our high-elevation put-in point awards us with fantastic alpine scenery, and we spend our first day among deep green forests, dramatic mountains, and crystal clear creeks that pour out of the woods and into the river.